guyromellemagayano/guyromellemagayano/README.md

 ## Full stack developer, open-source enthusiast, and a minimalist

-- 🔭 I’m currently working and looking to collaborate on [stackplate](https://github.com/guyromellemagayano/stackplate)

 - 🌱 I’m currently learning **Python, Django, Go, and DevOps**

 - 👨‍💻 All of my projects are available at [https://guyromellemagayano.dev/projects](https://guyromellemagayano.dev/projects)